broadinstitute/warp/pipelines/skylab/multiome/Multiome.changelog.md

-# 5.2.1
+# 5.3.0

-* Updated the Multiome.wdl to run on Azure
+* Updated the Multiome.wdl to run on Azure. cloud_provider is a new, required input.

 # 5.2.0
 2024-07-09 (Date of Last Commit)